neumino/neumino.github.io/movies.md

-### Shut In
+### Allied
-*Released on 2016-11-11, vote average 3*
+*Released on 2016-11-17, vote average 6*

-A heart-pounding thriller about a widowed child psychologist who lives in an isolated existence in rural New England.
-Caught in a deadly winter storm, she must find a way to rescue a young boy before he disappears forever.
+In 1942, an intelligence officer in North Africa encounters a female French Resistance fighter on a deadly mission behind enemy lines.
+When they reunite in London, their relationship is tested by the pressures of war.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/KqRdVOQ98k8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/-NSJ12-7Ulo?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>